clc14/ELLIS/README.md

 The setup process is pretty simple:

-1. Perform a clean install of CentOS 7.2 OS on your lab host/station, either as a "Minimal Install" (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station). **NOTE:** Do not provision a separate /home partition.
+1. Perform a clean install of CentOS 7.2 on your lab host/station, either as a "Minimal Install" (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station). **NOTE:** Do not provision a separate /home partition.
 You will need the majority of your disk space to be available under